archphile/thepenguin/content/posts/2018-12-29-getting-my-life-back-part-three-self-hosting-my-personal-data.md

 I suggest you to at least have a look at these articles in order to understand the context of this post.

 <br>
-## Android Contacts
+## Contacts

-For my contacts on Android, I used to sync to my Gmail account for years.
-After setting up [Nextcloud]({{< ref "2018-06-17-how-to-set-up-your-own-cloud-using-nextcloud-on-archlinux" >}}), I decided to self-host them.
+For my contacts on Android, I used to sync using Google Contacts for years.
+After setting up [Nextcloud]({{< ref "2018-06-17-how-to-set-up-your-own-cloud-using-nextcloud-on-archlinux" >}}), I decided to stop letting Google know who I know and self-host them.
 For this reason I now use:

 - [Nextcloud Contacts](https://github.com/nextcloud/contacts#readme) to which I imported/edited/etc my exported Gmail contacts
-- [DAVDroid](https://f-droid.org/en/packages/at.bitfire.davdroid/) to sync contacts between my Android Smartphone and my [Nextcloud server]({{< ref "2018-06-17-how-to-set-up-your-own-cloud-using-nextcloud-on-archlinux" >}})
+- [DAVx⁵](https://f-droid.org/en/packages/at.bitfire.davdroid/) to sync contacts between my Android Smartphone and my [Nextcloud server]({{< ref "2018-06-17-how-to-set-up-your-own-cloud-using-nextcloud-on-archlinux" >}})

 <br>